ctschroeder/tutorials/get-started-with-tableau-master/getting-started-with-tableau-public.md

 You should see a map with lots of coordinates!

-Now drag "Number of Records" up to the "Marks" panel.  **NEWER version may label this field cushman-collection-lat-long-disagg.csv(Count) instead of "Number of Records".** Click on the little dots next to the colored oval there and select "Size".
-What happens?
+Now drag "Number of Records" up to the "Marks" panel.  **NEWER version may label this field cushman-collection-lat-long-disagg.csv(Count) instead of "Number of Records".**
+- Click on the little dots next to the colored oval there and select "Size".
+- What happens?
+If the dots are all the same color follow the steps below
+  - On the right you'll see a legend that begins with CNT and a color slider: if the dots are all the same color, click on the little down arrow
+  - Select Edit Colors
+  - Select Advanced
+  - Click the End check box
+  - Enter 200 as the end number and hit OK
+  - Now what does your map look like

 Click on Sheet 1 above your map to give your map a good title.